 Yes, the word I want to use is "resurrect."
 Why?
-Many of our clients stopped using email marketing because of past mistakes.
-Many of them had problems with their ISPs (Internet Service Providers) and ESP (Email Service Providers), and their emails been falling into spam folders.
-Because of that, they've been abandoning their email channels, which, if well maintained, can provide significant profits for any company using it - ROI averages for email marketing are near 4.500% -, every dollar you invest, you earn US$ 4.500.
+Many of our clients stop using email marketing because of past mistakes.
+Many of them had problems with their ISPs (Internet Service Providers) and ESP (Email Service Providers), and their emails were landing in spam folders.
+Because of that, they've been abandoning their email channels, which, if well maintained, can provide significant profits for any company, considering that the ROI of email marketing can be close to 4.500%, i.e., every dollar you invest, you earn US$ 4.500.
 That's a powerful channel if you ask us.

 With validation, their emails are out of the spam folder into the inbox.
 Bounce rates are on an all-time low, and people are reading their emails, consuming their products.
 The mistakes that got them blacklisted are never going to be repeated, saving potential costs that they could have with new ISPs and ESPs.
 Data hygiene saved their day, and we're glad we could help: that's the main benefit of our tool; it reduces costs while increases gains.